Deception (1946 film): Production

 According to TCM, Davis wanted Deception to be a two-character film, like the play.
 In the play, the character played by Rains is a voice on the phone.
 The 1929 film is set in Paris, and the characters are the owner of a dress shop, the young artist she marries, and the elderly boulevardier who bought the dress shop for her.
 The young man confesses, and the play ends with the expectation that he will get off easily.
 Glenn Erickson observes: “ In the original play the Karel Novak character is the one moved to violence at the conclusion, so Deception may be a case of a play distorted by the needs of the Hollywood Star Vehicle.
 Also gumming up the works is the Production Code, which wasn't about to accept a woman finding happiness after admitting to years of unmarried sex.”

 The working title of the film was “Her Conscience,” but Davis objected.
 The title “Jealousy” was not available.

 Paul Henreid says he enjoyed working with Bette Davis again but did not get along with Irving Rapper, the two men barely speaking to each other.

 According to Alicia Malone's introduction on Turner Classic Movies, stories persist that pianist Shura Cherkassky’s hands are seen on-screen during Davis's solo piano performance of Beethoven's Piano Sonata No. 23, Opus 57 in F Minor (Appassionata), but the fact is that Davis rehearsed so thoroughly that she was able to synchronize with the recorded playback perfectly on the first take.
 Indeed, Malone adds, Davis wanted to become proficient enough to play live for the camera, but director Irving Rapper told her that it was not worth the effort, because no one would believe it.

-Henreid's cello playing was dubbed by Eleanor Aller, who was pregnant with her son Frederick Zlotkin, who is now a noted cellist.
+Henreid's cello playing was dubbed by Eleanor Aller, who was pregnant with her son Frederick Zlotkin, who became a noted cellist.
 Her father, Gregory Aller, coached Henreid in plausible bow movements.
 For some scenes, Henreid’s arms were tied behind him, and two cellists put their arms through the sleeves of a specially designed coat.

 Hollenius' Cello Concerto was written by Erich Wolfgang Korngold, who composed the music for this film.
 Korngold subsequently expanded this material and published it as his own cello concerto.
 Near the beginning of the film, Jerry Spencer, an eager student reporter (Richard Erdman), asks Karel “Which of the living composers should I admire?”
 Karel demurs, but when asked who he likes best, he replies: “Stravinsky when I think of the present, Richard Strauss when I think of the past, and of course, Hollenius, who combines the rhythm of today with the melody of yesterday.”
 The last is an apt description of and probable tribute to Korngold.

 Bette Davis found out that she was pregnant during filming.